Mina (Japanese singer)

-Early life
+Early life and education

-Mina was born on March 24, 1997, in San Antonio, Texas, U.S, to Japanese parents Sachiko (née Terao) and Akira Myoi.
-She moved to Japan as a toddler and grew up in Nishinomiya, Hyōgo Prefecture, Japan.
+Mina was born on March 24, 1997, in San Antonio, Texas to Japanese expatriate parents Sachiko (née Terao) and Akira Myoi.
+As a toddler, Mina and her family soon moved back to Japan, growing up in Nishinomiya, Hyōgo Prefecture, in the Kansai region of Japan.
 Her father is an orthopedic surgeon at Osaka University Hospital in Suita.
 She has one brother named Kai, who is five years older than her.
-Mina trained in ballet from a young age, having practiced it for eleven years before debuting with Twice.
-She attended Obayashi Sacred Heart School in Takarazuka, Hyōgo until 2013.
-She did not graduate because she moved to Korea to become a trainee.
+Mina trained in classical ballet from the age of three and practiced it for eleven years.
+She then trained at a K-pop dance studio for a year before being scouted by JYP Entertainment.
+Mina attended Obayashi Sacred Heart School in Takarazuka, Hyōgo until 2013.
+In her second year of high school, she dropped out to become a trainee in South Korea.

-In 2017, it was reported that Mina held dual Japanese and American citizenship.
-However, as of 2019, she no longer holds U.S. citizenship, as confirmed by the Quarterly Publication of Individuals Who Have Chosen to Expatriate list published by the U.S. Internal Revenue Service.
+In 2017, by virtue of birthright citizenship in the United States, it was reported at the time that Mina held dual Japanese and American citizenship.
+She gave up her American citizenship in 2019.